Somnid/webrott/part3/pallets.md

 Pallets
 =======

 While I couldn't figure out the base pallet for ROTT we can still talk about how they work in the WAD-based engine world.
 For this, we can implement the Doom pallet system to our wad viewer.
-Doom has a lump called "PLAYPAL" which contains 14 pallets of 256 colors each, with each color represented by 3 bytes (red, green, blue).
+Doom has a lump called `PLAYPAL` which contains 14 pallets of 256 colors each, with each color represented by 3 bytes (red, green, blue).
 This represents all the colors in the game.

 Pallet 0 is the base pallet for Doom, while the others are used for special screen tinting purposes like the invulnerability (black and white), different levels of damage (red), radiation suit (green), and item pickups (yellow).
 We show the maps with the following wad-asset code.